Skip to content

 • GenAI: generative AI disclosure signals for content transparency

-Service metadata can be used standalone or embedded as nested objects in IsccMeta:
+Service metadata can be used standalone or embedded as nested objects in IsccMeta.
+Typed identifier objects are accepted by IsccMeta.identifier and by the Identifiers.identifier list:

 from iscc_schema import IsccMeta